 Conclusion

 One of only two remaining shipyards on the Clyde with a combined workforce of 3,500, both Govan and Scotstoun (formerly Yarrow Shipbuilders Ltd) are owned by BAE Systems and specialise in naval surface shipbuilding.
 Despite being designated a ‘centre of excellence’ and the guarantee of a further £348million defence contract for the construction of the new Type 26 frigates, BAE threatened to close one of the Clyde yards had the Scottish electorate voted for independence in 2014.
-BAE’s warning followed the Ministry of Defence’s suggestion that ‘UK warships are only built in UK shipyards’, in which case warship building would have returned to Portsmouth (despite BAE’s earlier announcement that it would no longer build naval ships at Portsmouth from 2015 onwards).
-Faced with yet another threat of closure and redundancies, several veterans of the UCS work-in argued that Scottish independence will ‘bring a new lease of life’ for Scotland's declining shipbuilding industry.
-In an open letter addressed to ‘the shipbuilders of Scotland and workers in related industries’, the signatories stated that relying on BAE and the MOD alone is ‘not a sustainable future for Scotland’s shipyards’ and that freeing the industry from military contracts would create greater diversification, long-term security, and a ‘positive impact on surrounding areas, supply chains, and the industrial future of a neglected Scottish economy’ (Daily Record, 20 July 2014).
-Invoking the same rhetoric used by Jimmy Reid during the events 1971-72, the former activists concluded by suggesting that
+BAE’s warning followed the Ministry of Defence’s suggestion that ‘UK warships are only built in UK shipyards’ (Daily Record, 12 August 2014), in which case warship building would have returned to Portsmouth (despite BAE’s earlier announcement that it would no longer build naval ships at Portsmouth from 2015 onwards).
+Faced with yet another threat of closure and redundancies, several veterans of the UCS work-in argued that Scottish independence will ‘bring a new lease of life’ for Scotland's declining shipbuilding industry (21 July 2014).
+In an open letter addressed to ‘the shipbuilders of Scotland and workers in related industries’, the signatories stated that relying on BAE and the MOD alone is ‘not a sustainable future for Scotland’s shipyards’ and that freeing the industry from military contracts would create greater diversification, long-term security, and a ‘positive impact on surrounding areas, supply chains, and the industrial future of a neglected Scottish economy’ (Daily Record, 21 July 2014).33 Invoking the same rhetoric used by Jimmy Reid during the events 1971-72, the former activists concluded by suggesting that:

-the great threat that looms over [Scotland’s] shipbuilding industry is the threat from no change, from keeping on the same downward path with Westminster … with a Yes vote the difference will be that rather than decisions resting at Westminster, they will be in the hands of people and the government of Scotland … This will happen when power to create the future is in the hands of those who can be trusted with it, the people who value the industry that has been at the heart of Glasgow for a century, the working people of Scotland themselves … We are the people with the greatest stake in getting this right and that means we, rather than politicians at Westminster, will do the best job of growing Scotland’s shipbuilding sector (Daily Record, 20 July 2014).
+the great threat that looms over [Scotland’s] shipbuilding industry is the threat from no change, from keeping on the same downward path with Westminster … with a Yes vote the difference will be that rather than decisions resting at Westminster, they will be in the hands of people and the government of Scotland … This will happen when power to create the future is in the hands of those who can be trusted with it, the people who value the industry that has been at the heart of Glasgow for a century, the working people of Scotland themselves … We are the people with the greatest stake in getting this right and that means we, rather than politicians at Westminster, will do the best job of growing Scotland’s shipbuilding sector (Daily Record, 21 July 2014).